Soundproof Blankets and Noise Blocking Curtains

 How do I store Sound Control Blankets when not in use?

 You can easily roll them up like a taco, and store them as needed.
-The big advantage in sound control blankets is the ease with which the blankets can be put up and taken back down.
+The big advantage of sound control blankets is the ease with which the blankets can be put up and taken back down.

 How do I buy Sound Control Blankets?

-QBV Sound Barrier Blankets.
-Our staple product.
+QBV Sound Barrier Blankets Our staple product.
 Vinyl backed, padded front, these noise reduction curtains isolate machine noise.

-QBS Sound Barrier Blankets.
-Comparable to the QBV blanket, but padded front and back, with the vinyl membrane sewn into the core of the panel.
+QBS Sound Barrier Blankets Comparable to the QBV blanket, but padded front and back, with the vinyl membrane sewn into the core of the panel.

-Sound Jackets, These are custom fitted sound blankets that wrap and velcro around a machine, custom fit like a golf glove.
+Sound Jackets These are custom-fitted sound blankets that wrap and velcro around a machine, custom fit like a golf glove.

-QB Sound Absorbing Blankets, These are non-sound-barrier curtains that are lightweight and designed to simply absorb machine echoes, and not block original machine noise.
+QB Sound Absorbing Blankets These are non-sound-barrier curtains that are lightweight and designed to simply absorb machine echoes, and not block original machine noise.

 QBO Blankets, Outdoor weather resistant noise reduction curtains that block stationary noise sources such as compressors, generators, HVAC, pool pumps, and construction site noise.